 There are many benefits to spaying your dog.
-With this procedure done, you won't have to worry about your pooch going into heat every three weeks and all the complications that may present, the possibility of puppies, and the increased risk of diseases.
+With this procedure done, you won't have to worry about your pup going into heat every three weeks.
+All the complications of spaying that may present, are minimal compared to the possibility of puppies, and the increased risk of diseases.

-An infection could occur if your dog is excessively cleaning or chewing at the incision site.
+An infection could occur if your dog excessively cleans or chews at the incision site.
 Do not allow any other pets in the home to lick the incision site either.

 2. Open Incision

 Even though the sutures are placed internally, there is a chance for your dog to loosen or break the sutures open.
-By opening the incision, there is a greater risk for infection and a host of other problems.
+There is a greater risk for infection and a host of other problems by opening the Incision.

 3. Spay Incontinence